OwaisZafar01/LeetCode/README.md

 <h1>LeetCode Solutions 🚀</h1>

-<p>This repository contains my solutions to various LeetCode problems, categorized by topic.
+<p>This repository contains my solutions to various <strong>Leetcode</strong> problems, categorized by topic.
 Each solution is implemented in Python with a focus on readability and efficiency.</p>

 <h2>📂 Categories</h2>